 What do you want to do for your friends or family members when they’re experiencing tough times?
 Go to their rescue, right?

-You may not have the option to do so in person.
+You may not have the option to do so in person or even by phone.
 Maybe you’re 12 hours behind your friend who lives in Russia or you can’t possibly sneak a call to a loved one into your busy schedule.

 Jump ahead to these sections: